jupyter-book/mystmd/README.md

 # MyST Spec

+> :warning: The MyST AST specification is still in dev; any structures or features present in the JSON schema may change at any time without notice.

 MyST (Markedly Structured Text) is designed to create publication-quality, computational documents written entirely in Markdown.
 The main use case driving the development and design of MyST is [JupyterBook](https://jupyterbook.org/), which creates educational online textbooks and tutorials with Jupyter Notebooks and narrative content written in MyST.

 MyST is a superset of [CommonMark](https://commonmark.org/) (a standard form of Markdown) and allows you to directly create “directives” and “roles” as extension points in the language.
 These extensions points are influenced by [ReStructured Text (RST)](https://en.wikipedia.org/wiki/ReStructuredText) and [Sphinx](https://www.sphinx-doc.org/) -- pulling on the nomenclature and introducing additional standards where appropriate. `directives` are block-level extension points, like callout panels, tabs, figures or embedded charts; and `roles` are inline extension points, for components like references, citations, or inline math.